krantzinator/waypoint/README.md

 * Tutorials: [HashiCorp Learn](https://learn.hashicorp.com/waypoint)
 * Forum: [Discuss](https://discuss.hashicorp.com/c/waypoint)

-Waypoint allows developers to define their application build, deploy, and release lifecycle as code, reducing the time to deliver deployments through a consistent and repeatable workflow.
+Waypoint allows developers to define their application build, deploy, and release lifecycle as code, reducing the time to deliver deployments through a consistent and repeatable workflow.asdf

 Waypoint supports a number of build methods and target platforms out of the box and more can be easily added via plugins: